AvaAvarai/Java_Tabular_Vis_Toolkit/README.md

 ## Getting Started

 To get started, run the build script from the project root directory.
-The script requires Java Development Kit (JDK) to be installed.
+The script requires Java Development Kit (JDK) 21, or later, to be installed.

 On macOS/Linux: